-These nudge marketing examples will propel your eCommerce strategy to infinity and beyond.
+These nudge marketing examples for email will propel your eCommerce strategy to infinity and beyond.

-Should you take the elevator or the stairs?
-What should you eat for dinner?
-Which color socks should you wear today?
+Should I take the elevator or the stairs to my office?
+Should we get Chinese takeout or burritos?
+Which color socks should I wear today?

 Now imagine if you made each little decision in the same way you would choose to buy a house.
-You might never get anything done.
 You’d be exhausted.
-You would leave the house wearing no socks at all!

-That’s why humans use shortcuts in their decision-making processes (or heuristics, which is a fancier word for mental shortcuts).
+This is why humans use shortcuts in their decision-making processes (or heuristics, which is just a fancier word for mental shortcuts).

 By using external cues, focusing on the most relevant parts of a situation, and taking into account past experience, we can get a good idea of the best choice to make.

-Here’s where you, as a marketer, come in.
+Which is where you, as a retail marketer, come in.

 What if you could understand these shortcuts in order to influence people’s buying habits?

-In this article, I’ll show you 7 creative ways that you can utilize nudge marketing in your email marketing strategy, using examples from some of the best emails I’ve seen.
+In this article, I’ll show you 15 creative ways you can leverage nudge marketing in your email marketing strategy, using examples from some of the best emails I’ve seen.

 Model these nudges in your own campaigns for more customer-centric marketing, engaging your subscribers and, of course, increasing conversions.